-Information type description • information is How information is protected Retention period achievement C Candidate name Candidate number UCI number Candidate DOB Candidate marks and grades EO staff Retained securely for a minimum of 12 months from date of issue.
+Information type description information is How information is protected Retention period Certificates Record of achievement Candidate name Candidate number UCI number Candidate DOB Candidate marks and grades - Retained securely for a minimum of 12 months from date of issue.
 Certificate destruction information A record of unclaimed certificates that have been destroyed.
-Candidate number In Examinations Sharepoint > Archive EO staff To be retained for 4 years from the date of certificate destruction.
+In Examinations Sharepoint > Archive To be retained for 4 years from the date of certificate destruction.
 Certificate issue information A record of certificates that have been issued to candidates.
-Candidate number Candidate qualifications Certificate collection file.
-Copies of post receipts or students signout in person, scanned and saved in file.
-Indefinite Entry information qualifications candidates have CEG number, preferred name, personal tutor, programme of study, qualification information Examinations EO staff and emailed to Head Retained until the post- results period has been completed for that exam series Exam room incident logs Logs detailing the chronological activity happening in exam rooms from start to finish Candidate number Candidate toilet breaks With the corresponding attendance register and seating plan in lockable filing cabinet EO staff To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams series.
+Certificate collection file.
+Copies of post receipts or student's sign-out in person, scanned and saved in file.
+Indefinite Entry information qualifications candidates have Candidate name, number, CEG number, preferred name, personal tutor, programme of study, qualification information Examinations ACE staff and emailed to Head Retained until the post- results period has been completed for that exam series Exam room incident logs Logs detailing the chronological activity happening in exam rooms from start to finish Candidate toilet breaks With the corresponding attendance register and seating plan in lockable filing cabinet ACE staff To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exam's series.

-, description (where required) What personal/ special category data is/may be contained in the information Candidate name Where information is stored How information is protected Only accessible by variation and Candidate number Candidate address Sharepoint indefinitely for JCQ inspection purposes. for an EAR or ATS Candidate name Candidate number Candidate results information services file for relevant EO staff.
+description (where required) special category information is stored Timetable variation and Candidate name Candidate number Candidate address To be retained indefinitely for JCQ inspection purposes.
+Candidate number services file for relevant academic ACE staff.
 Only shared with CD and DH/Head of Centre.
 RoR consent to be retained for at least six months following the outcome of the enquiry or any subsequent appeal.
-ATS consent to be retained for at least six months from the date consent given. requests/outcome information copies of information Candidate name Candidate number Candidate results information services file for relevant EO staff.
+ATS consent to be retained for at least six months from the date consent given. requests/outcome information copies of information Candidate name Candidate number Candidate results information services file for relevant academic ACE staff.
 Only shared with CD and DH/Head of Retained for at least six months following the outcome of the enquiry or any subsequent appeal.
-Post-results services: scripts provided by ATS service ' '' ' Candidate name Candidate number EO staff. n/a returned to the requester after the post-results period is complete the centre by the awarding body.
+Post-results services: scripts provided by ATS service 177 8 Candidate name Candidate number - ACE staff. n/a returned to the requester after the post- results period is complete the centre by the awarding body.
 Candidate results information securely stored (including any electronic versions) and not edited in any way or disposed of until after the awarding body deadline.
-Information type description (where required) What personal/ special category data is/may be contained in the information Where information is stored How information is protected Retention period Post-results services: tracking logs A log tracking to resolution all post-results service requests submitted to awarding bodies.
-Candidate name Candidate number Candidate results information Post-results services file for relevant academic year EO staff.
+Information type Information What personal/ Where information is How information Retention period description (where required) data is/may be contained in the information stored is protected Post-results services: tracking logs A log tracking to resolution all post- results service requests submitted to awarding bodies.
+Candidate name Candidate number Candidate results information ACE staff.
 Retained for at least six months following the outcome of the enquiry or any subsequent appeal.
-Private candidate information copy information relating to private candidates' entries.
-Candidate name, address, candidate number, email, phone number, date of birth and gender In Exams Sharepoint > Entries EO staff.
-To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams series.
+Private candidate information , , Candidate name, address, candidate number, email, phone number, date of birth and gender ACE staff.
+To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exam's series.
 Resolving clashes information Any information relating to the resolution of a candidate's clash of exam papers or a timetable variation.
-Candidate name, candidate number In Exams Sharepoint > Entries EO staff.
-To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams series.
+Candidate name, candidate number In Exams Sharepoint > Entries ACE staff.
+To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams' series.
 Results information Broadsheets of results summarising candidate final grades by subject by exam series.
-Candidate name, candidate number, DOB, gender, result information • EO staff.
+Candidate name, candidate number, DOB, gender, result information ACE staff.
 Records for current year plus previous 6 years to be retained as a minimum.